 In this packing guide, we’ll share our favorite travel gear for South America with you.
 This isn’t meant to be a complete list of what to pack for South America (you know, like, “bring a t-shirt” and so on – you can find plenty of those elsewhere), but rather a specific compilation of our favorite, field-tested gear recommendations.

-We wanted to share our favorite travel gear for South America with you.
-This isn’t a comprehensive list of what to pack for South America (you can find plenty of those elsewhere), but rather a best-of compilation of our favorite, field-tested recommendations.
-Whether we use them daily or they’re just incredibly handy in a pinch, this list is a compilation all of our favorites: the best things that we packed for backpacking in South America that we will bring again the next time we visit!
+Whether we use them daily or they’re just incredibly handy in a pinch, this list has all of our favorites: the best things that we always pack for backpacking in South America!
 I hope you find our packing tips handy when creating your packing list for South America.

 Table of Contents

 Psst: Looking for more tips for backpacking in South America?
 Check out some of our other posts!